Gerlos

 The municipality of Gerlos has seven districts: Au, Gmünd, Innertal, Mitterhof, Oberhof, Ried and Schwarzach.

 Geography

 Gerlos is located in the :de:Gerlostal, which is a side valley of the Zillertal, branching to the east near Zell am Ziller.
-Gerlos consists of several hamulated located along the :de:Gerlospass on the floor of the valley, at an altitude of around 1200m.
+Gerlos consists of several hamulated located along the Gerlos Pass on the floor of the valley, at an altitude of around 1200m.
 To the south, the side valleys of :de:Schwarzach, :de:Wimmerbach, and :de:Schönach lead to the Zillertal Alps, which are over 3000 meters tall.
 To the north, there is a ski area on the Kitzbuhel Alps.

-The municipal area of Gerlos has an area of approximately 120km2.
+The municipal area of Gerlos has an area of approximately 120 km2.
 A third of this is forested, a quarter is High Alpine, and the rest are alpine pastures.
 Three percent of the area is used for agriculture.